PDF(4.8 MB) View with Adobe Reader on a variety of devices

 You can configure cluster interfaces as Individual interfaces.

 Individual interfaces are normal routed interfaces, each with their own local IP address.
-Interface configuration must be configured only on the control node, and each interface uses DHCP.
+The IP address for the interface

 Control and Data Node Roles